Gen-AI-In-Software-Development/List-Of-Units/Unit05-Generating-Documentation-From-Code-And-Code-From-Documentation/README.md

 }
 ```
 ### Critique
 This appears to be on the right track.
 However, the compiler gives a syntax error on the line "char[][] board = new char;".
 This is not correct Java code.
+Rating: Poor

 ## Exercises
 1. Can you get CoPilot to generate a good TicTacToe program from documentation?